I had all the questions when I started my writing career, too. Now, well into it, I hope I have some answers that will help you along.

 I want to write a book.
 How do I start?

 So many people dream of writing a book, but the follow-through is what counts.
 If you have an idea for a book and people to read it, you are already on your way.
 I have been both self-published and traditionally published, each of them offering a different path to getting my work out there.
 But the bottom line is that you need more than an idea, you need a plan.
 You need a structure.
 You need to know what you’re writing and who is going to read it.
 You need a framework for your project.
 And arguably, the best way to create that framework and be ready to write the book, is to write a book proposal outlining every bitty detail of what you’re going to do.
 And what most potential authors don’t know: you don’t need the written book to sell a non-fiction book.
 You need a proposal to sell a non-fiction book.
 Whaaa? (see below)

-Do I really need a book proposal?
+Do I really need a book proposal to publish my book?

 Even though book proposals are a lot of work, they make writing the actual book so much smoother.
 Once you have a finished proposal, you essentially have the framework for your entire book.
 As a bonus, you also have a clear vision of what market you’re writing for, who your competition is, and how to write it in the most engaging way.
 In my opinion, having a great proposal helps you write a better book than you’d ever write without it.

-How long should the proposal be?
+Ok then … how long should a proposal be?

 There is no magic number for how long a proposal should be.
 But if you have all of the right elements in it, it will be lengthy.
 Here are the six standard sections you should include: Overview, About the Author, Market (audiences), Marketing, and Outline (with chapter summaries) and Sample Chapters.